Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Snow statue

-Despite the lack of wildlife, the island itself offered scenery in constant flux, prompting the tele-lens to sit snug in our rucksack for the majority of the trip for the wide-angle to swallow up the awe inspiring valleys and canyons.
+Despite the lack of wildlife, the island itself offered scenery in constant flux, prompting the tele-lens to sit snugly in our rucksack for the majority of the trip, while the wide-angle swallowed up the awe-inspiring valleys and canyons.